Warrandyte - Wonga Park

 The level of general health in Warrandyte - Wonga Park is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Warrandyte-Wonga Park shows superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
-Approximately 71% of its total population of 7,279 have private health cover, significantly higher than Greater Melbourne's 65.7% and the national average of 55.3%.
-The most prevalent medical conditions are arthritis (7.7%) and asthma (7.0%), with 71.3% of residents reporting no medical ailments, slightly lower than Greater Melbourne's 72.0%.
+Warrandyte-Wonga Park shows superior health outcomes for both young and elderly populations, with low prevalence rates of common health conditions.
+Approximately 71% of its total population of 7,288 has private health cover, higher than Greater Melbourne's 65.7%, and the national average of 55.3%.
+The most prevalent medical conditions are arthritis (7.7%) and asthma (7.0%), with 71.3% of residents reporting no medical ailments, compared to 72.0% in Greater Melbourne.

 Frequently Asked Questions - Health